gdavis/FGallery-iPhone/README.markdown

-# FGallery - A Photo Gallery for iOS
+# GDIImageGallery - A Photo Gallery for iOS
 ## Overview
-FGallery is a photo gallery viewer developed for iPhone applications.
-FGallery implements a delegate style design pattern similar to how UITableViewDelegates work.
+GDIImageGallery is a photo gallery viewer developed for iPhone applications.
+GDIImageGallery implements a delegate style design pattern similar to how UITableViewDelegates work.
 You may load images from either the local application bundle, or from the network.

 ## Features
 * Single-tap fullscreen mode